 Answers to some common questions about Boursin

-Canada's Food Guide recommends eating 2 servings of dairy products per day for children 2 to 9 years of age and for adults 19 to 50 years, 3 to 4 servings for children 10 to 18 years, and 3 servings for adults 51 years and older.
+Canada's Food Guide recommends eating 2 servings of dairy products per day for children 2 to 9 years of age and for adults 19 to 50 years of age, 3 to 4 servings for children 10 to 18 years of age, and 3 servings for adults 51 years and older.

 Our cheeses are made exclusively from pasteurized milk and are treated at high temperature.
 They are all manufactured under very strict hygienic conditions and can be consumed by pregnant women.
 Samples are sent daily to an independent laboratory.
 Therefore, you can rest assured that they are free of any harmful bacteria.

-Since 2011, Boursin Garlic & Fine Herbs, Bouquet of Basil & Chive, Cranberry & Pepper, Shallot & Chive, Pepper, and Red Chili Pepper have been made with pride in Quebec.
-Boursin© Portions Garlic & Fine Herbs and Shallot & Chive is made in France.
+Boursin Garlic & Fine Herbs, Bouquet of Basil & Chive, Cranberry & Pepper, Shallot & Chive, Pepper, Apple and Maple, Fig & Balsamic have been made with pride in Quebec since 2011.

 The Bel Group does not use, and has never used, any GMOs in the production of its products.

 Boursin Garlic & Fine Herbs does not contain potassium sorbate.
 Boursin Shallot & Chive, Pepper, Cranberry & Pepper, Apple & Maple and Fig & Balsamic contain potassium sorbate.